enoch232/CLI-RPN/README.md

 ### 1. High Level Description:

 CLI-RPN is an application that evaluates Reverse Polish Notation Expressions.
 It currently has 4 basic operators: Addition, Subtraction, Multiplication, and Division.
 Modulo, and Power operators are coming soon as well.

+In order to calculate, make sure to put the expression in one line, like "5 5 + 3 -".

 ### 2. Architecture/Technical Choices for this application:

 This application is a both web application, and an API (Application Program Interface).